jk-oster/voice-to-text-extension/Readme.md

 # Voice to Text Extension
 ## Overview
 The Voice to Text extension provides an open transcription integration for any webpage, allowing you to use your voice as prompt input.
-While initially designed to bring the voice input from the ChatGPT mobile app to the browser, this extension can be utilized on any website.
+While initially designed to bring the voice input feature from the ChatGPT mobile app to the browser, this extension can be utilized on any website.

 ## 🚀 Features
 - **Voice to Text**: Record your speech and use the transcription as input for ChatGPT or any other webpage.